Home Tutor Million Dollar Listing L.A.’s Tracy Tutor Puts Her Home on the Market For $23.9M — See Inside!

 by Lisa A. Yeager

 “We did the interior’s top to bottom with my dressmaker Kirsten Maltas,” Tutor, the display’s first lady realtor, tells PEOPLE ultimately.
-“It became an extended method due to the fact we went a touch loopy and had to take it a room at a time.”
+“It became an extended method because we went a touch loopy and had to take it a room at a time.”
 The rooms are a formal dining room with antique Nineteen Seventies Italian chandeliers, a billiard room, and a library, a residing room with French doorways that open onto a veranda emerald-inexperienced lacquered bar, which Tutor says is her favorite area within the home.

 “[It’s] so rad and disco,” she says.
-“I assume all of us need to have a touch amusing with our interiors and at the least choose one room that expresses the wild side of your character.”
-The wild touches in the bar are the exception, although, as Tutor says, she ensured each spot within the residence become “usable and alluring” and fit any fashion.
+“I assume all of us need to have a touch amusing with our interiors and, at the least, choose one room that expresses the wild side of your character.”
+The wild touches in the bar are the exception, although, as Tutor says, she ensured each spot within the residence became “usable and alluring” and fit any fashion.
 That consists of a -tale circle of relatives room with 20-foot ceilings, an upstairs youngsters’ living room, a gym, a chef’s kitchen with islands and a butler’s pantry, and the main bedroom with his-and-her baths and separate closets.

 Related Posts